mieubrisse/personal-writing/a-theory-of-male-unconfidence/post.md

 If so, this makes sense given what you learned growing up.
 The environment of your younger years trained you to be very good at detecting and avoiding possible negatives (punishment, criticism), so you continue to do so today.
 "No" is the default, because it minimizes risk.

 Now let's add some information on top of each scenario:

+### The Cafe
+Right after I speak, a man from a table to the woman's side stands up.
+He takes a step in front of her, smiles, and says something you can't hear.
+She glances up from her phone, frowns, and responds with a furrowed brow.
+The man's body language closes slightly, he speaks once more, and walks back to sit down at his table.

+### The Project

 1. You saw another man talk to the woman in the café, and she seemed to be in a bad mood - brushing him off in dismissive way.
 1. Your boss put another person in charge of the project, and it turned into a bunch of headache for that person.